semrush/intergalactic/website/docs/components/widget-empty/widget-empty-code.md

 @## Error example

-The template already has the heading and the image, you should only transfer the description and additional elements.
+The template already has the title and the image.
+You should only transfer the description and additional elements if necessary.

 @example error

 @## Setup Tool example

-There is a possibility to accumulate the custom errors.
-For example, the error of the necessity to set up the tool — [Set up your tool](/components/widget-empty/#a48572).
-To obtain the link to the image use the function `getIconPath` from the package.
+You can create custom messages.
+For example, "[Set up your tool](/components/widget-empty/#set_up_your_tool)" message.

+To get the link to the image use the function `getIconPath` from the package.

 @example setup